72 stunning things in the future that will be common ten years from now that don’t exist today

 At the same time we are seeing the decline of many of the things that were in common use 10-20 years ago.
 Fax machines, wired phones, taxi drivers, newspapers, desktop computers, video cameras, camera film, VCRs, DVD players, record players, typewriters, yellow pages, video rental shops, and printed maps have all seen their industry peak and are facing dwindling markets.

 If we leapfrog ahead ten years and take notice of the radically different lives we will be living, we will notice how a few key technologies paved the way for massive new industries.

 Though it’s difficult to pinpoint exactly what the future holds, futurist speaker Thomas Frey uses his extensive research and entrepreneurial experience to help others prepare for the future.
-Learn more about his future of business keynote speaker services.
+Learn more about his future of business keynote speaker services, or check out his podcast.
 Here is a glimpse of a stunningly different future that will come into view over the next decade.

 Also known as additive manufacturing, 3D printing has already begun to enter our lives in major ways.
 In the future 3D printers will be even more common than paper printers are today.

 1. 3D printed makeup for women.
 Just insert a person’s face and the machine will be programmed to apply the exact makeup pattern requested by the user.

 2. 3D printed replacement teeth, printed inside the mouth.